Skip to main content

 sudo apt install dos2unix

-Line start and line ending might not work as we expect in single line mode, in order to enable multiline mode, we may need to add m after the regular expression: /^\w+@\w+\.[a-z]{2,3}$/mgi, g for global, and i for case insensitive.
+Line start and line ending might not work as we expect in single-line mode, to enable multiline mode, we may need to add m after the regular expression: /^\w+@\w+\.[a-z]{2,3}$/mgi, g for global, and i for case insensitive.

 Character class